 29. On the Perch.
-On the way from Tathra to Bega or Merimbula is a commercial venture with walk-in aviaries, keeper talks, snack type food and gift shop.
-Not open every day, entry times noted at front gate.
+Sadly this facility closed after the Tathra fires.
+On the way from Tathra to Bega or Merimbula is a commercial venture with walk-in aviaries, keeper talks, light meals and gift shop.
+Not open every day, entry times noted at front gate or their website.